Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sociability

-Any “designer” dog breed — a mixing of two purebred dogs — will carry the temperaments and characteristics of its parent breeds.
-Therefore, let’s consider the individual merits of the Basset Hound and the Labrador Retriever before discussing how these two breeds naturally balance each other out in the Bassador.
+Any “designer” dog carries the temperaments and characteristics of their parent breeds.
+Therefore, let’s consider the merits of the Basset Hound and the Labrador Retriever before discussing how these breeds naturally balance each other out in the Bassador.

-Labrador Retrievers hail from Canada and were originally companion dogs and work assistants to fishermen in northern Canada, around the Labrador Peninsula.
-An incredibly popular breed, they rank as the number one breed in many countries.
+Labrador Retrievers hail from Canada and were originally companion dogs and work assistants to fishermen around the Labrador Peninsula in northern Canada.
+As an incredibly popular breed, they are the most adopted canine in many countries.
 You can find them at work as disability assistance dogs, therapy dogs, and law enforcement screening and detection dogs.

-With a name from French that roughly translates to “rather low,” the Basset Hound is an oddly shaped dog breed that’s instantly recognizable for its short legs and long, droopy ears.
-Originally bred to trace the scent of rabbits while hunting, these short-legged canines may have a genetic history that traces as far back as 2,000 BC, in the Middle Kingdom of Egypt.
-They are a friendly, outgoing, and notoriously vocal breed that can trend towards serious stubbornness.
+With a name from French that roughly translates to “rather low,” the Basset Hound is an oddly shaped dog that’s instantly recognizable for their short legs and long, droopy ears.
+Originally bred to trace the scent of rabbits while hunting, these short-legged canines may have a genetic history that traces as far back as 2,000 BC in the Middle Kingdom of Egypt.
+They are a friendly, outgoing, and notoriously vocal breed that can be a bit stubborn

-Perhaps the greatest benefit of the Bassador’s crossed genetics can be seen in its developing resistance to chronic health problems that plague Basset Hounds and Labrador Retrievers.
-Something about the genetic mixing of these two breeds has led to a beneficial arrangement of health characteristics, often making them longer-lived than either of their parent breeds.
+Perhaps the most significant benefit of the Bassador’s crossed genetics can be seen in developing resistance to chronic health problems that plague Basset Hounds and Labrador Retrievers.
+Something about the genetic mixing of these two breeds has led to a beneficial arrangement of health characteristics, often making them longer-lived than either of their parents.

 Divider 8